mentoring

 I’ve worked across all manner of projects, with hundreds of clients, and many different writers.
 I know how to write to brief, to budget and on time.
 And I know how to mentor other writers to be their best writing self.

-If you want to work specifically in the medical communications field, it is a good idea to get some agency experience under your belt.
+If you want to work specifically in the medical communications field, it is a good idea to get some experience under your belt.
 This will help you build a network, make a name for yourself, and *importantly* learn how to write.

 What you do need to do: